-How to be romantic is a wholly owned subsidiary of CommOut Pty Ltd. ABN 18128939793
+How to be Romantic is a wholly owned subsidiary of CommOut Pty Ltd. Australian Business Number (ABN) 18128939793

 What information we collect and why we collect it

 When you use our website, we collect certain standard information that is sent by your browser to our website.
-This includes technical information, such as your IP address, browser type, operating system, language, time zone setting, access times and any referring website addresses.
+This includes technical information, such as your IP address, the device you are using, browser type, operating system, language, time zone setting, access times and any referring website addresses.
+Similar to other commercial websites, we utilize a standard technology called “cookies” (see explanation below) and server logs to collect this information.

 We use this information to administer our website and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes.
 We also collect certain information to provide users with a personalised experience when visiting our websites.
 Through the use of a ‘cookie’, we can record information about your visit to our website including the clickstream to, through and from our site (including date and time), the pages visited, page interaction information and methods used to browse away from the page.
 This information is used anonymously and in aggregate, and is collected and logged for statistical purposes.
 Through analysis of these records, we may be able to provide an improved service when users revisit our website.